Kail0/czech-science-foundation/README.md

 - later

 ##Changelog
-All notable changes to this project will be documented in this file
+All notable changes to this project will be documented in this file - I'm kidding..

 ## [1.0.3] - 2016-09-13
 ### Added